zuhlke/engineering-posts/lit-icon-component.md

 plugin using the well-known SVGO library for the compression part.
 You can check it out here if you're interested: [vite-plugin-svgo](https://github.com/r3dDoX/vite-plugin-svgo).

-So all we have to do now is declare the plugin in our `vite.config.ts`:
+So all we have to do is declaring the plugin in our `vite.config.ts`:

 ```typescript
 export default defineConfig({